Albert E. Kahn: Authorship

-Cameron and Kahn
+Cameron & Kahn

+At the onset of the Second Red Scare in the late 1940s, Kahn was blacklisted by mainstream publishing houses for his communist past.
+In 1953, Kahn and Angus Cameron, an eminent Little, Brown editor who had also been blacklisted, formed their own publishing firm, Cameron & Kahn.
+The firm put out controversial books, often written by blacklisted authors, on recent events such as Cedric Belfrage's Seeds of Destruction: The Truth about the U.S. Occupation of Germany; The Testament of Ethel and Julius Rosenberg, containing "death house" letters by the couple who were convicted and executed for atomic espionage; and John Wexley's The Judgment of Julius and Ethel Rosenberg, one of the first detailed critiques of the government's case against the Rosenbergs.
+Cameron & Kahn also released the novel The Ecstasy of Owen Muir by Hollywood Ten screenwriter Ring Lardner Jr.

-In the early 1950s, Kahn and Angus Cameron, an eminent Little, Brown editor who had recently been blacklisted, formed the publishing firm Cameron & Kahn.
-In 1955 the firm published False Witness, the confession by Harvey Matusow, a former Communist and paid US government witness, that he had repeatedly lied under oath when testifying at House Un-American Activities Committee (HUAC) hearings.
-These were being conducted to explore purported communist infiltration of government, Hollywood, and publishing.
+In 1955, Cameron & Kahn published False Witness, the confession by Harvey Matusow, a former Communist and paid U.S. government witness, who admitted he had repeatedly lied under oath when testifying at House Un-American Activities Committee (HUAC) hearings.
+His testimony was part of the effort to root out purported communist infiltration of government, Hollywood, and publishing.
 Matusow's confession caused a political sensation.

-Pending publication of the book (whose contents had been publicized), the US government subpoenaed Kahn, Cameron and Matusow to appear before a federal grand jury.
-The publishers were accused of bribing Matusow to falsely assert that he had committed perjury on behalf of the government.
+Pending publication of False Witness (whose contents had been leaked publicly), the U.S. government subpoenaed Kahn, Cameron and Matusow to appear before a federal grand jury.
+The publishers were accused of bribing Matusow to falsely assert he had committed perjury on behalf of the government.
 After months of hearings and thousands of pages of testimony, the grand jury declined to issue indictments against Cameron or Kahn.

-Simultaneously with these grand jury proceedings, Kahn, Cameron, and Matusow were subpoenaed to testify before the United States Senate Internal Security Subcommittee, chaired by James Eastland (D-Mississippi).
-The purpose of the hearings was to determine whether publication of False Witness was the result of a Communist conspiracy to have Matusow lie in admitting perjury.
-The Senate committee did not assess the origin and consequences of Matusow's admitted perjury.
+During the grand jury proceedings, Kahn, Cameron, and Matusow were also subpoenaed to testify before the U.S. Senate Internal Security Subcommittee, chaired by James Eastland (D-Mississippi).
+The purpose of the Senate hearings was to determine whether publication of False Witness resulted from a Communist conspiracy to induce Matusow to lie about committing perjury.
+The Senate committee did not inquire into the origin or consequences of his admitted perjury.

-In the late 1950s Kahn wrote about the Matusow book and the aftermath of reaction to it.
-But his account was not published until eight years after his death, as The Matusow Affair: Memoir of a National Scandal (1987), by Moyer Bell.
-Angus Cameron wrote an introduction to the book.
+In the late 1950s, Kahn wrote an account of the Matusow scandal and its aftermath.
+But Kahn's account was not published until eight years after his death, as The Matusow Affair: Memoir of a National Scandal (1987).
+Angus Cameron wrote the Introduction to the book.

-Cameron and Kahn published books on a range of topics, including The Testament of Ethel and Julius Rosenberg, by the couple convicted and executed for espionage.
-They also published Seeds of Destruction; The Truth about the U.S. Occupation of Germany by Cedric Belfrage.
-They also published the novel The Ecstasy of Owen Muir by Ring Lardner.